 Rules of the Competition

-1. Open to organisations in the following counties: Bristol, Somerset, Dorset,
+- Open to organisations in the following counties: Bristol, Somerset, Dorset, Wiltshire & Gloucestershire.

-2. The information supplied will not be divulged as per the Data Protection Act.
+- The information supplied will not be divulged as per GDPR.

-5. The judges and a photographer will visit the short-listed entrants during the last week of April or the first two weeks of May 2018.
+- The judges & a photographer will visit the short-listed entrants during the last week of April or the first two weeks of May.

-8. The final result and presentation of the awards will be made at The Royal Bath & West Show.
+- The final result & presentation of the Awards will be made at The Royal Bath & West Show on Wednesday 29th May.

 Interpretation of Conditions

-1. The Society reserves the right to withhold any prize, if, in the opinion of the Stewards, the conditions and regulations have not been properly complied with.
+- The Society reserves the right to withhold any prize, if, in the opinion of the Stewards, the conditions & regulations have not been properly complied with.

-2. Any competitor wishing to lodge an objection against another competitor must make the same in writing on a form obtained from the Administrator and deposit the sum of £50.
-If on investigation, the objection is not sustained to the satisfaction of the Stewards, the sum thus deposited shall, at the discretion of the Council, be forfeited to the funds of the Society.
+- Any competitor wishing to lodge an objection against another competitor must make the same in writing on a form obtained from the Society Secretary & deposit the sum of £50.
+If on investigation the objection is not sustained to the satisfaction of the Stewards, the sum thus deposited shall, at the descretion of the Council, be forfeited to the funds of the Society.
 The decision of the Stewards shall be final.

-3. All entries should be submitted online here and restricted to one entry per group and the prize will be as stated.
+- All entries must be made by completing the enclosed entry form & answering the questions on a supplimentary form.
+Entries are restricted to one entry per group & the prize will be as stated.
 The Society reserves the right to substitute the prize for one of equal or equivalent value.

-4. The Society reserves by its Council the sole and absolute right to interpret these or any other prescribed conditions and regulations, or prize sheets, and to arbitrarily settle and determine all matters, questions, or differences in regard there to, or otherwise arising out of or connected with, or incidental to the Show.
-Also to refuse and cancel any entries, disqualify entries, vary or cancel awards of prizes and relax conditions, as the Society may deem expedient.
+- The Society reserves by its Council the sole & absolute right to interpret these or any other prescribed conditions & regulations, or prize sheets, and the arbitrarily settle & determine all matters, questions, or differences in regard there to, or otherwise arising out of or connected with, or incidental to the Show.
+Also to refuse & cancel any entries, disqualify entries, vary or cancel awards of prizes & relax conditions, as the Society may deem expendient.